 In this game of life, while progress is best made by doing it in your own time, it doesn’t mean there won’t be times when the growth happens at a rapid rate.
 It’s just that skipping steps or forcing ourselves makes for a much less robust being, one who perhaps inwardly doubts or questions how they got to be where they are.
 Giving yourself time, putting each foot down firmly with each step you take, ensures you are grounded in that new experience or awareness, and this makes it easier to recognise yourself as you move toward your desired goals.

 * Aesop’s Fable – The Hare & The Tortoise

 Inner Sense No. 27 | December 2011 – updated June 2019

-If, as Herod, we fill our lives with things, and again with things, if we consider ourselves so unimportant that we must fill every moment of our lives with action, when will we have the time to make the long, slow journey across the desert as did the kings?
-Or sit and watch the stars as did the shepherds?
+If, as Herod, we fill our lives with things, and again with things, if we consider ourselves so unimportant that we must fill every moment of our lives with action, when will we have the time to make the long, slow journey across the desert as did the Magi?
+Or sit and watch the stars as did the Shepherds?
 Or brood over the coming of the child as did Mary?
 For each one of us, there is a desert to travel.
 A star to discover.
 And a being within ourselves to bring to life.